nikazawila/credit-card-template/README.md

 ## Inside:

-Small and independent module written in **Sass** which is easy to extend and/or customize.
+Small and independent module that is easy to extend and/or customize, written in **Sass**.
-It uses BEM methodology to organize the code.
+It uses **BEM methodology** to organize the code.

 Have a go and use it!